 Who is this course for?

 We recommend this course to anyone with an interest in first aid who may not yet know how to use an AED.
-Everyone should know how to use an AED, as every second counts in a first aid emergency.
-Defibrillators are specifically designed to be used by anyone and everyone, so no previous first aid experience is required.
+Everyone should know how to use an AED, as every second counts in an emergency.
+Defibrillators are specifically designed to be used by anyone, so no previous first aid experience is required.

 defibrillator training how is it assessed